deepstreamIO/deepstream.io-website/content/docs/client-http/http/index.md

 ---
 title: HTTP API
-description: The reference for deepstreamHub's HTTP API
+description: The reference for deepstream's HTTP API
 ---

-deepstreamHub's HTTP API provides access to a subset of the features available through the client libraries, by making simple requests to our secure HTTPS endpoint.
+deepstream's HTTP API provides access to a subset of the features available through the client libraries, by making simple requests to our secure HTTPS endpoint.

 You can batch multiple fetches, updates and RPCs into a single request for convienience.
 Messages are counted on a per message basis, meaning a HTTP post that emits 3 events would count as three individual messages.
 However they do not affect your connection limit allowing thousands of devices to get or set your application on any plan.

 ## Authentication

-If your chosen auth strategy is email or webhook, the auth endpoint allows you to send authentication data and returns a session token that can then be used for requests.
+If your chosen auth strategy is webhook, the auth endpoint allows you to send authentication data and returns a session token that can then be used for requests.

 If you're using open auth, you can just go ahead and make requests without a token.

-To get your HTTP authentication URL, go to the [applications page](https://dashboard.deepstreamhub.com/#/apps) on the deepstreamHub dashboard, then select your app.
-The URLs are displayed in the "Admin" tab.
-You'll need to include this in the URL for all your requests.

 ### Auth Request